nyxnor/onionjuggler/docs/CONTRIBUTING.md

 ## Shell

-All executables are shellscripts and will stay that way till the limit.
+All executables are shell scripts and will stay that way till the limit.

 ### Study